feng-zhang0712/mole/2025/english/support-worker-interview.md

 ### What does person-centred care means to you?（*）

-Person-centred care means **putting the client at the center of everything I do**.
+Person-centred care means putting the client at the centre of everything we do.

 - It's not only about physical support but also emotional and social well-being.
 - It’s about respecting their choices to help them live with dignity and independence, while ensuring they feel safe, comfortable, and respected.
-- It's important to respect clients' autonomy, listen to their needs, and adapt care to their preferences, like offering favorite foods or adjusting routines.
+- It's about treating them as unique individuals, not just a list of medical conditions.
 - As a support worker, I'll try to ensure the care is tailored and do things with them instead of doing things for them, encouraging them to participate as much as possible.
-- In summary, Person-centred care is about creating a supportive and positive environment in clients’ lives while treating them as individuals.

-1. Can You Describe Your Approach To Personal Care Tasks?
-My approach to personal care is respectful, gentle, and centered around the client’s comfort and dignity.
-I always explain what I’m doing, seek consent, and encourage the client to participate as much as possible.
-I ensure privacy by closing doors and using screens or towels during care.
-I pay close attention to hygiene, skin integrity, and changes in health.
-I use proper techniques for lifting or assisting to avoid injury.
-Most importantly, I remain patient and supportive, adjusting my pace based on the client’s needs.
-Personal care is more than a task—it’s a chance to build trust and connection.

 ### How do you build a good relationship with clients?

-问题：你如何与客户建立良好的关系？

 - I always treat clients with dignity, listening to their feelings and needs with a kind and patient attitude to make them feel valued.
 - I use simple, friendly language and non-verbal cues like smiles or gestures, especially for clients with language barriers, to ensure they understand and feel comfortable.